B-P-Greenwood/B-P-Greenwood/README.md

 ### Hi there 👋

-- 🌱 I'm Just about to start my journey with School of Code
+- 🌱 I'm Just finished my educational journey with School of Code
+- Ready to start my new career as a full stack developer
 - ⚡ Fun fact: ...
 I can ride a Unicycle

 <h3 align="left">Languages and Tools:</h3>